#javascript #webdev #beginners #programming

-Well, while working on a SaaS application for a client recently, I came across a feature where the application allows you to take the screenshot of the entire page and have it sent in the email to the requested user either in the Image or PDF format.
-I got intrigued by this feature and thought of sharing it here.
+While working on a SaaS application for a client recently, I came across a feature where the application allows you to take the screenshot of the entire page and email it either in the Image or PDF format.
+I got intrigued by this feature and thought of sharing it here to show you how to automatically get and email screenshots.

-STEP-2: The UI - Honestly, the UI of a SasS application can be quite boring as it just displays a lot of boring data consists of metric cards, goal scorecards, charts etc. so to make this blog a little interesting the UI displays a collection of Pokemon cards, because who doesn't like Pokemons, eh?
+Honestly, the UI of a SasS application can be quite boring as it just displays a lot of boring data, consisting of metric cards, goal scorecards, charts etc. so to make this blog a little interesting, our UI will display a collection of Pokemon cards, because who doesn't like Pokemons, eh?

-STEP-3: The backend - Now since the UI is there, let's build the backend.
+Since the UI is there, let's build the backend.
 It is gonna be quite simple.
-It just gonna have a route which would be called when the "Export Screenshot" button from the frontend is clicked.
+It'll have a route which would be called on when you click the "Export Screenshot" button from the front end.

 const express = require("express")